-Students home schooled will be considered for admission on the same basis as NC public school students provide that:
+Home schooled students will be considered for admission on the same basis as NC public school students provide that:

-- 1. Evidence that the Home School complies with state regulations. - 2.
+- 1. Evidence that the home school complies with state regulations. - 2.
 A transcript that includes: - a.
 Name of the student. - b.
 Student's social security number and birth date. - c.
 Courses taken and credits earned each year. - d.
 Cumulative grade point average or other measure of academic progress. - e.
 Date of graduation. - f.
 Signature of school administrator.